-I have extensive experience as an educator and trainer on a range of topics and for a variety of audiences.
+I have extensive experience providing training in St. Louis and directing workshops in St. Louis.
 I have trained students from middle school to medical school, business, and professional groups, church groups, and conference attendees.
 I have conducted short workshops as well as ongoing trainings.
 I have designed numerous workshops and have the capacity to bring in specialists in a variety of areas.
 My philosophy is to gear the training to the needs of the group and not to come in with a canned presentation.
 My goal is always to assist both groups and individuals with organizational and personal growth and change.

 Some of the organizations I have provided training for include: